What is ApertureDB?

 The following are the core components of ApertureDB:

-- An important design goal for ApertureDB was to not have its users deal with multiple systems.
+• Unified API: An important design goal for ApertureDB was to not have its users deal with multiple systems.
 Therefore, ApertureDB uses a query engine or an orchestrator to redirect user queries to the right components internally, and collects the results to return a coherent response to the user.
 It exposes a unified JSON-based native query language to the ML pipelines and end users.

-- ApertureDB can store and access the data from disks mapped to the ApertureDB server or cloud object stores.
+• Backing store: ApertureDB can store and access the data from disks mapped to the ApertureDB server or cloud object stores.

-These pipelines or users can execute queries that can add, modify, and search visual data and metadata, annotations or feature vectors, perform on-the-fly visual preprocessing, and do other ML tasks like the creation of datasets.
+These pipelines or users can execute queries that can add, modify, and search multimodal data and metadata, annotations or feature vectors, perform on-the-fly visual preprocessing, and do other ML tasks like the creation of datasets.

 ApertureDB is now a distributed database with quite a few more components.
 You can find more details here.